scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 1. **A cohesive stack of libraries.** The [Noj](https://scicloj.github.io/noj/) toolkit for data science has been maturing.
 Its documentation and integration tests have received quite a few contributions by Carsten Behring and a few other contributors.

 2. **Beginner resources and workshops.** The Noj getting started [repo](https://github.com/scicloj/noj-v2-getting-started) and :movie_camera: [video](https://www.youtube.com/watch?v=vnvcKtHHMVQ) provides a welcoming way for people who know some Clojure but are new to Noj.
-Kira Howe's [workshop](https://bobkonf.de/2025/howe.html) at the [BobKonf 2025 conference](https://bobkonf.de/2025/) introduced Clojure for data analysis to people who are new to Clojure.
+Kira Howe's [workshop](https://bobkonf.de/2025/howe.html) ([notes here](https://kira.quarto.pub/berlin-bike-traffic/)) at the [BobKonf 2025 conference](https://bobkonf.de/2025/) introduced Clojure for data analysis to people who are new to Clojure.
 We are working on additional workshops of this kind for [May 10th](https://scicloj.github.io/blog/data-analyis-with-clojure-free-workshop-may-10th-initial-survey/).
 Additional [tutorials](https://scicloj.github.io/docs/resources/reading/) are evolving too.

 3. **Beginner-friendly tooling.** Our growing set of tutorials uses the [Kindly](https://scicloj.github.io/kindly/) standard for data-visualization and notebooking.
 In addition to the existing support in [Clay](https://scicloj.github.io/clay/), Timothy Pratley and Carsten Behring have been working on the [kindly-render](https://github.com/scicloj/kindly-render) engine, that is now almost complete and allows various Clojure tools to support the standard.
 They have been working with a few Clojure tool makers, and the result is that a few tools now offer decent support for Kindly visualizations (and thus Noj).
 A few notable examples are [Clojupyter](https://github.com/clojupyter/clojupyter), [VSCode Calva Webview](https://calva.io/flares/), and [Intellij Cursive inline HTML](https://cursive-ide.com/blog/cursive-2025.1-eap3.html).
 We have been also working on beginner-friendly minimal-setup modes for Clay using a live-reload feature by Ken Huang.
 See a few recent video demos: :movie_camera: [#1](https://www.youtube.com/watch?v=tDz1x2d65C0), [#2](https://www.youtube.com/watch?v=gHwFCOkBb_o), [#3](https://www.youtube.com/watch?v=WiOUiHsq_dc).